molker/CSC3210-GroupProject/README.md

 	* A coach can not report to anyone (head coach)

 ### Normalization Process
-We normalized our teams and our seasons table so that it is a 1-1 relationship by changing the seasons table to a schedule table.
+We originally had our schedule table labeled as seasons, but then realized it would create a many-to-many relationship, so we replaced seasons with schedules to solve that issue.
 <!-- if parts aren't normalized, state why -->

 * Divisions